reflectoring/reflectoring.github.io/_posts/2021-10-10-comparison-of-java-http-clients.md

 ```
 Here we have created a JSON string in the `prepareRequest()` method and then sent this string as the request body in the HTTP `POST` method.

 We have used the `exchange()` method to call the API here.
-The `exchange()` method provides more control in contrast to the retrieve method used previously by providing access to the response from the HTTP client.
+The `exchange()` method provides more control in contrast to the `retrieve()` method used previously by providing access to the response from the HTTP client.

 Please refer to an [earlier post](https://reflectoring.io/spring-webclient/) for a more elaborate explanation of using Spring WebClient.

 ## Conclusion

 In this post, we looked at the commonly used HTTP clients in Java applications.
+We also explored the usage of each of those clients with the help of examples of making HTTP `GET` and `POST` requests.
+Here is a summary of the important points:

+If we do not want to add any external libraries, Java's native `HTTPClient` is the first choice for Java 11+ applications.

-Spring WebClient is the preferred choice for Spring Boot applications.
+Spring WebClient is the preferred choice for Spring Boot applications more importantly if we are using reactive APIs.

-For maximum customization and flexibility, Apache HttpClient should be used.
-We can also benefit from the available documentation on various sites on the internet due to its widespread use.
+Apache HttpClient is used in situations when we want maximum customization and flexibility for configuring the HTTP client.
+It also has the maximum available documentation on various sites on the internet compared to other libraries due to its widespread use in the community.

-Square’s OkHttpClient is a recommendation for teams choosing a new client library.
-It’s feature-rich, highly configurable, and works well in production out of the box.
+Square’s OkHttpClient is recommended when we are using an external client library.
+It is feature-rich, highly configurable, and has APIs which are easier to use compared to the other libraries, as we saw in the examples earlier.

 You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/http-clients).